DiegelD/CarND-Path-Planning-Project/README.md

 ## 3) Behavior Planner / Cost functions
 A great analogy for the Behavior Planner is that it inherent the responsibility of a navigator on the passenger seat.
-It's gives the commands where to go and when to change lanes.
+It gives the commands where to go and when to change lanes.
 However the navigator is not responsible for the safety and maneuver execution.<br/>
 So two big parts are considers here, one is a **State Machine** that tells wichs maneuvers we should take and **Cost functions** that weighing the possible maneuvers about the requirements of the behavior planning.